 Chapter Notes: The Hana Chapter serves farmers in the East Maui communities of Keanae, Hana, Kipahulu and Kaupo.
-With its remote location, East Maui relies on a self-sufficient agricultural lifestyle, with abundant production of vegetable crops and fruit orchards, as well traditional taro farming, and many tropical flower farms as well.
+With its remote location, East Maui relies on a self-sufficient agricultural lifestyle, with abundant production of vegetable crops and fruit orchards, as well traditional taro farming, and many tropical flower farms.
 The opportunities and challenges are unique for East Maui farmers, and we welcome everyone to join the chapter to share knowledge and experience, and work together to support the needs of our farmers.
 Issues that we address include support for the Hana School garden, invasive species information, and cooperative marketing.
 We sponsor workshops on farming methods and soil health.
 Hana Chapter addresses rat lungworm disease response in East Maui through the East Maui RLW Task Force, and offers farm visits to help growers with slug and rat vector control.

-Meeting Location: General membership meetings rotate among member farms.
-Board meetings are held at Hana Tropicals Oasis.
+Meeting Location: General membership meetings rotate among member farms, with farm tours and locavore potlucks.

-Secretary/Communications, Scott Crawford (49), has worked as the Executive Director since 2002 for the Kipahulu Ohana, a Hawaiian nonprofit which operates Kapahu Living Farm, a traditional wetland taro farm managed through a partnership agreement with Haleakala National Park; and also operates Kipahulu Kitchen, the only shared-use (and off-grid) certified commercial kitchen in East Maui.
-Scott also serves on several other boards including the Mayor’s Hana Advisory Committee to the Maui Planning Commission, the Hana Cultural Center and Museum, and Na Mamo O Mu’olea and Ke Ao Hali’i.
+Treasurer, Scott Crawford has worked as the Executive Director since 2002 for the Kipahulu Ohana, a Hawaiian nonprofit which operates Kapahu Living Farm, a traditional wetland taro farm managed through a partnership agreement with Haleakala National Park; and also operates Kipahulu Kitchen, the only shared-use (and off-grid) certified commercial kitchen in East Maui.
+Scott also serves on several other boards including the Hana Cultural Center and Museum, Na Mamo O Mu’olea and Ke Ao Hali’i.
 Scott is originally from Colorado, and plays bass guitar.